MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/message-schemas-for-special-lob-operations2.md

 ---
-description: "Learn more about: Message Schemas for Special LOB Operations"
+description: "Learn about the message schemas for the ReadLOB and UpdateLOB operations that enable you to read or write the LOB data as a stream of base64Binary-encoded data."
 title: "Message Schemas for Special LOB Operations2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"